fuyuko/Behance-Project-Display-for-WP/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-a plugin to showcase your Behance projects on your WP site.
+A plugin to showcase your Behance projects on your WP site.

 == Description ==